pikawika/VUB-RL/homework/2-tab_mdp/README.md

 With the Anaconda Python environment installed as specified above, running the code is as simple as calling the `main.py` file.

-In the top of the main.py file the most important parameters can be set.
+At the top of the main.py file the most important parameters can be set.

 ```bash
 # Call the main.py file with an optional parameter specifying the number of timesteps to take